 Step 5: Documentation Documentation Documentation!

-Writing down the events, root cause and fix gives you a head start if the issue does re-occur on another machine, or a similar issues arises.
+Writing down the events, root cause and fix gives you a head start if the issue does re-occur on another machine, or a similar issue arises.

 Use a template so all your documented fixes are in the same format.
 Draw diagrams.
 Highlight the 'A-Ha' moments that helped you find the solution.

 You think you'll remember the fix for next time, but believe me, you won't.
 Certainly not in the level of detail you need.
-This is why documentation is so important!
+This is why documentation, and having a well structured file management system is so important!
 It also means others can learn from your experiences and save time troubleshooting in the future.

 Writing a computer introduction is more difficult than it sounds.
 Once you delve in to the detail it is easy to get caught up with all the technical terms and lose sight of whom the article is aimed at.